mapbox/mapbox.js/API.md

 The previous call to `.id()` is equal to this usage of `.url()`:

     var layer = mapbox.layer().url('http://a.tiles.mapbox.com/v3/tmcw.map-hehqnmda.jsonp');

+The callback is called with on argument, the layer.

 ### layer.tilejson([{ tilejson object }])